proxmox/proxmox-backup/docs/glossary.rst

    `Virtual machine`_

-      A Virtual machine is a program that can execute an entire operatin system inside an emulated hardware environment.
+      A virtual machine is a program that can execute an entire operating system inside an emulated hardware environment.

    `Container`_

-      A Container is an isolated user space.
-Programs runs directly on the hosts kernel, but with limited access to the host resources.
+      A container is an isolated user space.
+Programs run directly on the host's kernel, but with limited access to the host resources.

    Datastore

       A place to store backups.
+A directory which contains the backup data.
-The current implemenation is file-system based, so this refers to a directory containing the backup data.
+      The current implemenation is file-system based.

    `Rust`_

-      Rust is a new, fast and memory-efficient system programming language, with no runtime or garbage collector.
+      Rust is a new, fast and memory-efficient system programming language.
+It has no runtime or garbage collector.
 Rust’s rich type system and ownership model guarantee memory-safety and thread-safety.
 I can eliminate many classes of bugs at compile-time.